framer/motion/CONTRIBUTING.md

 Follow these steps to get your code PR-ready:

-1. Fork the Motion One repo.
+1. Fork the Motion repo.
 2. Clone your fork to your local computer.
 3. Install [Yarn](https://yarnpkg.com/).
 4. Run `make bootstrap` in the repo root.